bonitasoft/bonita-doc/md/documents.md

 ]
 ```

-To update a document list, you need to specify the whole list again using a script,.
+To update a document list, you need to specify the whole list again using a script.
 You cannot just add or replace one component of the list.
+To know more about list of documents, go to [Manage a list of documents](list-of-documents.md).

 ## Documents storage